 - 1. Proposals for new and existing development should include measures to support the adaption to climate change and mitigate against its impacts.
-Development should, where appropriate, include: - a) sustainable materials and methods of construction; - b) measures to support passive heating; - c) measures to recycle and limit water usage to 110 litres per day; - d) renewable energy technology, where practicable; - e) permeable surfacing to reduce the impact of flooding, where appropriate; - f) an electric point for the installation of an electric car charger, where practicable; - g) soft landscaping materials such as trees, plants and hedgerows, where appropriate. - 2.
+As appropriate to their scale, nature and location development proposals should: - a) Sustainable materials and methods of construction; - b) Measures to support passive heating; - c) Measures to recycle and limit water usage to 110 litres per day; - d) Renewable energy technology; - e) Permeable surfacing to reduce the impact of flooding; - f) An electric point for the installation of an electric car charger; - g) Soft landscaping materials such as trees, plants and hedgerows. - 2.
 The retrofitting of existing historic buildings and assets to reduce their impact on climate change will also be supported in line with the provisions of Policy 5 (p37).